Urban-M4/streetscapes/README.md

 pip install -e .
 ```

-⚠️ Installing `streetscapes` is necessary in order to run any of the example notebooks.

 ⚠️ If one or more dependencies fail to install, check the Python version - it might be too _new_.
 While `streetscapes` itself specifies only the _minimal_ required Python verion, some dependencies might be slow to make releases for the latest Python version.

 ### Configuring the package for development